On Friday, you

 The two cable types Apple mentions are both so-called SuperSpeed or SuperSpeed+ cables.
 USB 3.0 offer a top 5Gbps throughput rate, and is marketed as SuperSpeed with an SS on the cable head.
 The same rate is incorporated into USB 3.1 as Gen 1.
 Gen 2 USB 3.1 offers 10Gbps rates (as SuperSpeed+ or SS+), but only on equipment that’s configured for it.
 The MacBook is a Gen 1-only device, but can use any previous generation USB 2.0 or 3.0 cable as well as SuperSpeed+ cables.

-With a 3.0 or 3.1 cable (SS or SS+) that has Type A on one end, Apple now says you can plug a MacBook into any other Mac notebook and mount the MacBook in TDM.
+3.0 or 3.1 cable (SS or SS+) that has Type A on one end, Apple now says you can plug a MacBook into any other Mac notebook and mount the MacBook in TDM.
 It’s unclear why this is limited to notebooks, and we’ll be testing it with fast cables as soon as we have them.

 However, you still cannot use Setup Assistant or Migration Assistant over a Type A to Type C cable!

-The USB-C to USB-C option allows MacBook-to-MacBook migration, which is something very few people could possibly need now, but it will be useful in the future as USB-C appears on more computers.
+USB-C to USB-C option allows MacBook-to-MacBook migration, which is something very few people could possibly need now, but it will be useful in the future as USB-C appears on more computers.

 I’ll be testing a variety of USB-C adapters and cables in the near future.